ccamel/awesome-ccamel/README.md

 - [P-OPSTeam/cosmos-governance-alerter](https://github.com/P-OPSTeam/cosmos-governance-alerter) - Cosmos Governance vote alerter
 - [PostHog/posthog](https://github.com/PostHog/posthog) - 🦔 PostHog provides open-source product analytics, session recording, feature flagging and A/B testing that you can self-host.
 - [PrefectHQ/prefect](https://github.com/PrefectHQ/prefect) - Prefect is a workflow orchestration framework for building resilient data pipelines in Python.
-- [QuivrHQ/quivr](https://github.com/QuivrHQ/quivr) - Open-source RAG Framework for building GenAI Second Brains 🧠  Build productivity assistant (RAG) ⚡️🤖 Chat with your docs (PDF, CSV, ...)  & apps using Langchain, GPT 3.5 / 4 turbo, Private, Anthropic, VertexAI, Ollama, LLMs, Groq  that you can share with users !
-Efficient retrieval augmented generation framework
+- [QuivrHQ/quivr](https://github.com/QuivrHQ/quivr) - Opiniated RAG for integrating GenAI in your apps 🧠   Focus on your product rather than the RAG.
+Easy integration in existing products with customisation!
+Any LLM: GPT4, Groq, Llama.
+Any Vectorstore: PGVector, Faiss.
+Any Files.
+Anyway you want.
 - [RDFLib/pyLODE](https://github.com/RDFLib/pyLODE) - An OWL ontology documentation tool using Python and templating, based on LODE
 - [RDFLib/rdflib](https://github.com/RDFLib/rdflib) - RDFLib is a Python library for working with RDF, a simple yet powerful language for representing information.
 - [Rapptz/discord.py](https://github.com/Rapptz/discord.py) - An API wrapper for Discord written in Python.